chainbound/bolt/bolt-contracts/README.md

 5. get approved by the vault.
 6. start providing commitments with the stake provided by the vault.

-### Eigenlayer Integration guides
+### Eigenlayer Integration guides for Validators/Operators

-As an operator/validator in the EigenLayer ecosystem you need to participate into the Bolt AVS following the usual procedure.
+As an operator/validator in the EigenLayer ecosystem you need to participate into the Bolt AVS following the procedure described in the [EigenLayer docs](https://docs.eigenlayer.xyz/).
 After that, some additional steps are required:

+1. Make sure your Strategy underlying collateral is whitelisted in `BoltManager` by calling `isEigenLayerCollateralWhitelisted`.
-1. The validator that has delegated to you the stake needs to register into the `BoltValidators` contract by calling the `BoltValidators.registerValidator` function.
+2. The validator that has delegated stake to an operator needs to register into the `BoltValidators` contract by calling the `BoltValidators.registerValidator` function.
-2. The operator needs to register into the `BoltManager` contract by calling the `BoltManager.registerEigenLayerOperator` function.
+3. The operator needs to register into the `BoltManager` contract by calling the `BoltManager.registerEigenLayerOperator` function.
-3. Lastly, any entity needs to registrer the EigenLayer strategy used for restaking.
+4. Lastly, any entity needs to registrer the EigenLayer strategy used for restaking.

 ## Fault Proof Challenge and Slashing: `BoltChallenger`